arjuntherajeev/neo4j_issuu_data_analysis/README.md

 Added 2294 labels, created 2294 nodes, set 5752 properties, created 2171 relationships, statement executed in 12230 ms.
 ```

-__Remainder: Make sure APOC is correctly installed as described [here](https://neo4j.com/blog/intro-user-defined-procedures-apoc/).
+__Reminder: Make sure APOC is correctly installed as described [here](https://neo4j.com/blog/intro-user-defined-procedures-apoc/).
 This is ensure that the `apoc.load.json` procedure is available for use!__

 To check whether the Graph was populated successfully, we can run the __Cypher__ query: `MATCH (n) RETURN (n) LIMIT 25` which will only display the top 25 results.